PsyTeachR/ads-v1/docs/08-wrangle.md

 </div>

+Note that `str_detect()` is case sensitive so it would not return values of "High" or "HIGH".
+You can use the function `tolower()` or `toupper()` to convert a string to lowercase or uppercase before you search for substring if you need case-insensitive matching.

 ::: {.warning data-latex=""}
 `filter()` is incredibly powerful and can allow you to select very specific subsets of data.
 But, it is also quite dangerous because when you start combining multiple criteria and operators, it's very easy to accidentally specify something slightly different than what you intended. **Always check your output**.
-If you have a small dataset than you can eyeball it to see if it looks right, with a larger dataset you may wish to compute summary statistics or count the number of groups/observations in each variable to verify your filter is correct.
+If you have a small dataset, then you can eyeball it to see if it looks right.
+With a larger dataset, you may wish to compute summary statistics or count the number of groups/observations in each variable to verify your filter is correct.
 There is no level of expertise in coding that can substitute knowing and checking your data.
 :::

 ### Arrange